Nessi-datatool/nessi/docs/data_catalog_integration.md

 2. **Publish quality metrics regularly** to track trends over time
 3. **Use tags in your data catalog** to categorize and filter data assets
 4. **Leverage existing metadata** to generate validation rules
-5. **Share quality dashboards** with stakeholders to promote data quality awareness
+5. **Share quality reports** with stakeholders to promote data quality awareness

 ## Troubleshooting